-The recipe makes 14 healthy, whole foods nut free chocolate granola bars and lasts in the fridge for two weeks.
-A perfect alternative to the store bought variety!
+The recipe makes 14 healthy, whole foods, nut-free chocolate granola bars.
+They will last in the fridge for two weeks.

 - 2 cups rolled oats